Here's how to set a primary location for your Netflix account

 Open the verification email/message and select ‘Review Request’ and set a primary location.
 According to Netflix, you will now “see a confirmation on your TV screen and receive a confirmation email.
 Select Continue to Netflix to start watching.”

 It’s worth noting that if a primary location isn’t set by February 21st, Netflix will automatically set one for you based on IP address, device IDs, and account activity.
 The company also notes that “If you don’t watch Netflix on a TV or don’t have one, you do not need to set a primary location for your account.”
 It doesn’t make it clear if a primary location for non-TV Netflix users would be set by the company automatically, or if non-TV Netflix users can bypass the new password-sharing rule.
+It is unlikely to be the latter.

 Source: Netflix